 The Power of Community

 One of the most productive outcomes of the recession was the explosion of networking that occurred.
 I became actively involved in local organizations and that interaction changed the direction and success of my business.
-During that time, I learned how to build websites and create digital content for clients.
-It was the perfect complement to my photography services.

 One way I connected with people was to take professional photos that they could use to improve their online visibility and tell their stories.
 At the time I started my company, social media had become a primary outlet for communications and marketing, and powerful visual stories were key to standing out in the marketplace.
 The ability to tell a visual story is essential in today’s environment.